RENT COURT / EVICTION TERMS

 In Baltimore City, if you have 4 prior judgments within the previous 12 months you may request on the 5th filing "No Right of Redemption" by the tenant.
 "Judgment" is defined as a rent case in which the ruling was in the favor of the landlord.
 Dismissed cases or cases ruled in favor of the tenant are not counted.

 "No Right of Redemption" means that even if the tenant produces the balance due the landlord still has the right to eviction the tenant.
-In Baltimore County, Carroll County and Howard County, 3 prior judgments are sufficient to seek "No Right of Redemption".
+In Baltimore County, Prince George's County and Howard County, 3 prior judgments (file onthe 4th) are sufficient to seek "No Right of Redemption".
 The case numbers and court dates of the previous judgments must be listed correctly on the notice at the time of filing.

 On occasion, the sheriff does not return the paperwork to the court.
 The court will order that the process will "begin again" without a charge to the filer.
 A new date for the case will be mailed to us.